 dE φ(rr, E, t), (9)

-where φ¯V is given as a funtion of energy (E), position (rr) and time (t).
+where φ¯V is given as a function of energy (E), position (rr) and time (t).
 Monte Carlo methods approximate the scalar flux with either track length or collision estimates [61].
 The track length estimator is

 φ¯V